axelvaldez/radical-companies/_posts/4-radical-model/2023-03-13-from-agreement-to-relationships.markdown

 <h1>Commitments</h1>
  <p>As you go through these questions, you will likely bring up things that you would like to change.
 For some of these, you may even make a commitment, <span class="_quotespan">I will keep my voice down even when I am angry.</span></p>
  <p>For each of those commitments, people in the group will make a support commitment to help remind you of it. <span class="_quotespan">I will ask you to keep your voice down, even if I have to raise my own voice to get your attention.</span></p>
- <p>After you make your explicit commitments and receive support commitments, go through commitments written down in the <span class="_paradigm">Explicit Relationship</span> document by other co-owners and add your own support commitments, as appropriate.</p>
+ <p>After you make your <span class="_paradigm">Explicit Commitments</span> and receive support commitments, go through commitments written down in the <span class="_paradigm">Explicit Relationship</span> document by other co-owners and add your own support commitments, as appropriate.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>